Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 The Host intends to update its FW in a protected way, which prevents from installation and execution of unauthorized code.
-This sequence diagram is provided to show the functions involved in performing.
+This sequence diagram is provided to show the functions involved in performing firmware update.

 **Pre-condition:**